 In National Advertising Division Inquiry, Kami Vision Voluntarily Discontinues Claims For Kami Home Fall Detect System

-New York, NY – May 28, 2026 – In a BBB National Programs' National Advertising Division inquiry, Kami Vision voluntarily discontinued certain advertising claims for its AI-enabled Kami Home Fall Detect System.
+New York, NY, May 28, 2026 (GLOBE NEWSWIRE) -- In a BBB National Programs' National Advertising Division inquiry, Kami Vision voluntarily discontinued certain advertising claims for its AI-enabled Kami Home Fall Detect System.

 Kami Vision provides a range of advanced AI systems for senior care and home security.
 The Kami Home Fall Detect System utilizes a camera and phone application designed to detect when someone in the camera's view has fallen and to notify caregivers accordingly.